 Now, you might wonder why they have the business package classed under “website”, separate from other “online store” options.

 It’s really simple.
 If you think about it, all online businesses do not exist as ecommerce stores.
 And this is the type of package that’s best optimized for that selected class of websites.

 That said, let’s see the principal differences between these price points:

-- It’s impossible to sell through the Personal
+- It’s impossible to sell online through the Personal

 - All sales made through the Business plan are subject to transaction fees of 3%.